vhok/notes/node.md

 ## Node Modules
 - Libraries supported by Node
 ### Native Modules
+- `require` is the equivalent of `import`.
+But, Node and V8 Chrome Engine existed before ES6.
+The import keyword works for Node.
+However, current best practices recommend continuing to use require.
 - Visit nodejs.org/api for available modules.
 Example using file system module:
 ```javascript